General Lewis Inn in Haunted West Virginia

 Three ghosts are said to live on the property of the inn.
 Rooms 202, 206, and 208 are the three areas where the ghosts reside.
 Guests have also reported feeling like they were being watched while they were sitting at the bar in the inn.
 One of the ghosts is a nameless woman who floats around the area, haunting guests.
 She is nicknamed the Lady in White, and you can find pictures of her hanging in one of the rooms.
 She is said to haunt room 208.
 Another one of the ghosts is actually named.
 This one is a slave who is named Reuben.
 Tragically, Reuben was hung in the modern day dining room.
 He has been seen sitting at the dining room table.

-Related Haunted Stories: Franklin Hotel
+Related Haunted Stories: The Colonial Inn

 Lastly, the third ghost is yet another unnamed one.
 This one is the youngest, taking the form of a little girl.
 She has been seen roaming the second floor, and she laughs and cries while she roams the halls.
 The unknown little girl is most seen in room 202.